Qualitative and quantitative hard-tissue MRI with portable Halbach scanners: Background theory

 $T_1$ mapping using the variable flip angle (VFA) method is a long-established approach \cite{FRAM1987201,GUPTA1977231} widely used in high-field MRI for rapid relaxometry of soft tissues.
 Recently, the VFA method has been successfully combined with sequences designed for short-$T_2$ components, such as UTE for mouse lungs \cite{Alamidi} and ZTE for the human brain \cite{Ljungberg2020}.
 However, these reports were obtained in high-performance clinical systems operating at $B_0 \geq 3$\,T, where SNR and field inhomogeneities are not critical limitations.

-When $B_1$ is inhomogeneous but $B_0$ remains highly uniform, \emph{in vivo} $T_1$ mapping of soft tissues can be achieved by combining VFA with spoiled gradient-echo (SPGR) sequences, provided that accurate $B_1$ information is incorporated into the model \cite{Liberman2014,Lee2017}.
-This method can be extended to very low-field systems, as recently demonstrated in Ref.~\cite{Shen2025} at 6.5\,mT for \emph{in vivo} breast $T_1$ mapping, although the SNR drop limits the precision of the method.
+When $B_1$ is inhomogeneous but $B_0$ remains highly uniform, \emph{in-vivo} $T_1$ mapping of soft tissues can be achieved by combining VFA with spoiled gradient-echo (SPGR) sequences, provided that accurate $B_1$ information is incorporated into the model \cite{Liberman2014,Lee2017}.
+This method can be extended to very low-field systems, as recently demonstrated in Ref.~\cite{Shen2025} at 6.5\,mT for \emph{in-vivo} breast $T_1$ mapping, although the SNR drop limits the precision of the method.

 To enable simultaneous $T_1$ mapping of hard and soft tissues, this approach can be extended by replacing SPGR with a pair of PETRA sequences with $\text{TR} \ll T_1$ and different nominal flip angles ($\alpha_\text{nom}$), hereafter referred to as VFA-PETRA.
 Because PETRA maintains the gradients at a constant level after the receive window, they act as effective spoilers of the transverse magnetization, ensuring the establishment of an incoherent steady state across all tissues.
 To minimize artifacts inherent to this regime, several dummy pulses can be applied before the repetitions in which data were acquired.